 Who Is Vili Fualaau?

 Married teacher Mary Kay Letourneau took her student Vili Fualaau under her wing and encouraged his artistic talents.
-During the summer after his sixth grade year, Fualaau celebrated his 13th birthday.
+During the summer after his sixth-grade year, Fualaau celebrated his 13th birthday.
 Shortly after, he became sexually involved with Letourneau.
 When she became pregnant with Fualaau’s child, she went to prison, but the couple married upon her release and have two children.
-Journalist Barbara Walters interviewed Fualaau and Letourneau for an episode of 20/20 during their 10-year wedding anniversary.
+They separated

 According to some interviews, Fualaau has claimed to be the one that sought to change their friendship into a relationship.
 He thought about what he could do to win her over, telling Dateline television news magazine that "I remember I used to like plan the next day, like 'What I was gonna do, what was gonna say, what I was gonna like - what surprise I was gonna leave on her desk.'"
 Letourneau claimed that she saw him as more of a man than a young teenager.